SlaterBlack/reactStart/README.md

 ## reactStart is a repository created to practice react code

+### Topics covered include:

+- Building components
+- Stylist components
+- Compnent state mangement
+- Building Forms
+  - 'div.mb3>label.form-label+input[type=number].form-control' can be used as a shortcut to generte a form with VSCode
+- Connecting to backends

 > ### To create an App environment, run the following command in the terminal
 >
 > - npm create vite@latest